-Celebrity assistants always needed to be “on call” 24/7 but now it is literally about instant access.
+Celebrity assistants always needed to be “on call” 24/7, but now it is literally about instant access.
 Assistants need to make a concerted effort to create boundaries that work for everyone.
 It simply isn’t possible to sustain a lifestyle where you are always “on.”
-It’s draining physically and emotionally and is a formula for failure.
+It’s draining both physically and emotionally, and it is also a formula for failure.
 The best assistant-celebrity relationships are based on mutual respect where boundaries exist and are honored.

 More celebrities than ever before are utilizing recruiters to help them find assistants.
 In addition, salaries have never been higher.

-Given the delicate nature of working with celebrities and high-net worth families, it is vital to exhibit discretion and confidentiality.
-It is important to have a thick skin and an even temper in order to handle a multitude of varied personalities.
+Given the delicate nature of working with celebrities and high-net-worth families, it is vital to exhibit discretion and confidentiality.
+It is important to have thick skin and an even temper so you can handle a multitude of personalities.
 A sense of humor comes in very handy, too.

 How is being a personal assistant different from an executive assistant?

 One of the main differences is in location.
-A Personal Assistant typically works out of an employer’s home, and an Executive Assistant typically works out of an office or corporate environment, but even these general guidelines don’t always hold true anymore.
+A personal assistant typically works out of an employer’s home, and an executive assistant typically works in a corporate environment; but even these general guidelines don’t always hold true anymore.

-What is true is that there are FEWER differences than there used to be.
-Executive Assistants weren’t always on call 24/7 but now many are.
-Both positions are a do-whatever-it-takes kind of job and this most definitely applies to working as a Personal Assistant.
+There are FEWER differences now than there used to be.
+Executive assistants weren’t always on call 24/7, but now many are.
+Both positions are a do-whatever-it-takes kind of job, and this most definitely applies to working as a personal assistant.

-Both positions require personal responsibilities such as gift-buying, travel planning, and handling personal matters for an employer’s family.
-That said, there are still many companies that do not permit Executive Assistants to be involved in personal matters for their employers.
+Both positions require responsibilities such as gift-buying, travel planning, and handling personal matters for an employer’s family.
+That said, there are still many companies that do not permit executive assistants to be involved in personal matters for their employers.

 What is the most misunderstood concept about being a celebrity PA?

-People outside the business believe that working as a celebrity PA is glamorous all the time and that an assistant hangs out with famous people as friends.
-On average, these things are true 10% of the time.
-Being a celebrity PA is hard work with long hours and requires advanced skills to keep things running smoothly.
+People outside the business believe that working as a celebrity PA is glamorous all the time and that an assistant hangs out with famous people.
+On average, these things are true about 10% of the time.
+Being a celebrity PA is hard work with long hours, and it also requires advanced skills to keep things running smoothly.

 You must have seen some amazing things during your career.
 Any stand-out situations you can share?